 Collagen: This adds bulk, creaminess, and protein; I don’t recommend omitting it.
 (Doing so would drastically change how much mix you would use.)
 You can try using whey protein powder or plant protein powder in its place, but the taste is on you.
 I prefer the lack of flavor of collagen – and it’s dairy free for those of you who need that.
 That being said, whey protein powder would probably make for a creamier cappuccino mix (similar to a dry milk powder in a standard mix).

 Sweetener: Adjust the sweetener to taste.
 Using all Gentle Sweet instead of combining Super Sweet and Gentle Sweet would give you an even better sweetness, but I like to spare my Gentle Sweet where I can since it’s not as concentrated (and thus more expensive)!
-(You’ll need to use about 3x the amount of Gentle Sweet as Sweet Blend according to THM’s sweetener conversion chart.)
+(THM’s sweetener conversion chart recommends using 3x the amount of Gentle Sweet as Sweet Blend, but that sounds high to me so I’d start with less, then taste and adjust.)
 Keep in mind that if you change the volume of sweetener in the recipe, you may need to add more or less mix to your cup to compensate for strength.
 The bitterness of coffee and chocolate can play off the bitterness in stevia so a less concentrated sweetener is best in this recipe.

 Allergy info (for mix only): gluten free, egg free, dairy free, nut free – use liquids that fit your particular allergies.
 Carton coconut milk may be a good option if you’re nut free but can have coconut products.
 Some full fat canned coconut milk may be a good addition for a more decadent cappuccino if you can’t add a splash of dairy like half and half or cream.